Crypto & Bitcoin Wallet AppLatest release: 3.4.1171 ( 17th June 2022 ) 🔍 Last analysed 22nd April 2021 . No source for current release found

 All funds are fully protected and no one except the owner can access them.

-so the provider is sort of claiming the wallet is non-custodial.
+the provider is claiming the wallet is non-custodial.
 However no source code can be found in a public repository for validation.

 Our verdict: This ‘wallet’ claims to be non-custodial, however with no source code this is not verifiable.